 The U.S. Dairy Export Council® (USDEC), funded in part by the dairy checkoff, works on behalf of producers and more than 100 member organizations to enhance global competitiveness and exports of U.S. dairy products.
 The volume of U.S. milk solid exports has been rising steadily the past several years.
 Currently, 13.3 percent of U.S. milk production is exported to Mexico, Southeast Asia, Canada and other destinations.
 The August 2012 issue of USDEC’s Export Profile looks at U.S. opportunities in whole milk powder exports and how the industry is beginning to act to capitalize.
 Read more about the global whole milk powder trade.

-The Dairy Alliance has a wide variety of posters, handout, banners and other materials dairy farmers, nutritionists and educators can use to promote the goodness of dairy.
-Click here to order your materials.
+The Dairy Alliance has a wide variety of posters, handouts, banners and other materials dairy farmers, nutritionists and educators can use to promote the goodness of dairy.